KristianKrattiger/PriceRiot/README.md

 ### Run the C++ visualiser

-From the `build/` directory (or wherever your CMake generator places binaries):
+From the `build/` directory (or wherever your CMake generator places binaries, e.g. `build/Release/` on multi-config generators):

 ```bash
 ./simulator                      # Uses store.yaml in the working directory